English Discipline Senior Portfolio

 For this list, provide the following information (arranged chronologically, from first year to senior-level courses):

 - Course number and title

-- List of all writing assignments done
+- List of writing assignments for the course

 Select one essay or writing assignment from each of 10 St. Norbert College English courses to include in your portfolio.
-(Note: you must include the researched essay from English 489.)
+(You must include the researched essay from English 489.)
 If you took more than 10 English courses, choose what you consider to be the 10 most representative course assignments of your history as an English major.
 If you are a transfer student, you may include up to two essays from English courses from other institutions.